MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 3. Contact Microsoft support to verify the records and create the DKIM keys for signing the emails.
 You must provide a list of email addresses you want to create, such as support@contoso.com and noreply@contoso.com.
 You must also provide a list of users who will be sending the survey invitations using the custom email.

-4. After the Microsoft support team confirms that the record verification is complete, sign in to Forms Pro and open the Settings pane.
+4. After the Microsoft support team confirms that the record verification is complete, sign in to Forms Pro and open the **Settings** pane.
 Select the custom email address that should be used for sending email.

     > [!div class=mx-imgBorder]
     > ![Custom email setting](media/custom-email-setting.png "Custom email setting")

-    When selected, you can use the custom email while sending the survey invitation.
+    When the custom email is selected, you can use it while sending the survey invitation.

     > [!div class=mx-imgBorder]
     > ![Custom From email](media/custom-from-email.png "Custom From email")

     > [!NOTE]
-    > In Power Automate, custom email address will be picked from the survey settings.
+    > In Power Automate, custom email address is picked from the survey settings.

 ### Frequently asked questions